-I enjoy the transformation of a piece of wood from simple, timeless and organic to vibrant, colorful and abstract via its natural grain.
-Joy exudes from my pores as I use brilliantly colored stains that allow me to feel the wood, push and caress my life visions onto the wood and fuel my soul.
-I paint unique, emotionally charged works of art on wood panels that have touched every sense during their therapeutic creation.
-These pieces benefit the beholder and the creator through the positivity and joy associated with brilliant, colorful, abstract art.
+My art is unique because I create abstractly with vibrantly colored stains on wood.
+Most always, I use only my hands.
+I enjoy the transformation of a piece of wood from simple, timeless and organic to vibrant, colorful and alive via its natural grain.
+Joy exudes from my pores as I feel the wood, push and caress the stain and fuel my soul.
+My intention is to create dimension, movement and ultimately, unique, emotionally charged works of art that have touched every sense.

-Visual inspiration comes from breathtaking sunsets bursting with orange, landscapes filled with natural color, the subtle but sublime metallic golds and coppers in Raku pottery, the magnificent Rainbow Eucalyptus tree or the beaming contrast and glitter of colorful elements of nature such as geodes.
-When creating on wood, the grain of the wood itself calls to the design of this art and is perfect inspiration alone.
+Visual inspiration comes from a beautiful garden brimming with loads of color, breathtaking sunsets bursting with orange, the subtle but sublime metallic golds and coppers in Raku pottery, the magnificent Rainbow Eucalyptus tree or the beaming contrast and glitter of colorful elements of nature such as geodes.
+When creating on wood, the grain of the wood itself drives this art and is perfect inspiration alone.

 Fine Abstract Artist